Our new Board came into operation on 31 January 2023.

 Phil has served on the board of many public and private companies, both in an executive and non-executive capacity.
 He has industry experience as Executive Director of BG Group plc and Chief Executive of Transco plc between 1998 and 2000.
 Phil also led the demerger of Transco from BG Group plc, as the Chief Executive of Lattice Group.

-Phil is currently the Chair of Associated British Ports, a leading UK ports group, and the Chair of Encyclis.
-He has also served as the Chair of John Laing between 2010 and 2018, Ulster Bank Limited and Ulster Bank Ireland Limited (a subsidiary of Ulster Bank Limited) between July 2013 and July 2017.
+Phil is currently the Chair of Associated British Ports, a leading UK ports group.
+He has also served as the Chair of John Laing between 2010 and 2018, Ulster Bank Limited, Ulster Bank Ireland Limited (a subsidiary of Ulster Bank Limited) between July 2013 and July 2017 and Encyclis HoldCo Limited between November 2022 and December 2023.
 Other previous roles include the Chair of Affinity Water; non-executive director of EnQuest PLC; Chair of Infinis; Chair of Sepura plc and Chief Executive of Eircom, Ireland's national telecommunications supplier.

 Cathryn joined the Board as a Sufficiently Independent Director on the National Grid Gas plc board in June 2019.
 She is the Strategy and Regulatory Affairs Director at Thames Water.
 Cathryn has extensive experience in strategy regulation having worked in regulatory roles for a number of large business, including BT Group plc, Ofwat, and the Office of Rail Regulation (now the Office of Rail and Road).
 Cathryn is also a non-executive director of the Institute of Customer Service and was the inaugural Chair of the Regulatory Horizons Council, an independent committee established by BEIS.